perseid2023/mf10/README.md

 Tested with GE-Proton10-10

-Don't forget to register the msmpeg2vdec after importing all of the reg files.
-Or just run the mf10.exe inside your prefix to skip all of the hustle (not work on original proton because of the symlink thingy).
+Just run the MF10.exe inside your prefix to skip all of the hassle (not work on original proton because of the symlink thingy).